t1nfoil/priority_bot/README.md

 ### To request a change or a feature

-DM @andy or @Brendan or preferably, edit this readme and add the feature request below this line.
+DM @andy edit this readme and add the feature request below this line.

 ---